Office of Research Integrity and Compliance Resources

 The AdventHealth Research Institute strives to ensure that research performed at AdventHealth Orlando shall remain free from the introduction of bias related to any identified conflicting financial interest.
 The ORI administers the AdventHealth Orlando Financial COI in Research policy, manages the receipt and review of financial disclosures, ensures management plans are in place when appropriate, and conducts auditing and monitoring activities related to COI.
 The Research Oversight Committee (ROC) serves as the COI committee and reviews and provides input into management plans deemed as significant.

-Who reviews COI documents related to research at AdventHealth Orlando?
+Who reviews COI documents related to research at AdventHealth?

-- The Office of Research Integrity reviews COI documents for all research-related projects at AdventHealth Orlando.
+- The Office of Research Integrity and Compliance reviews COI documents for all research-related projects at AdventHealth Orlando.

 Who must complete COI documents?

 - Per federal regulation and hospital policy, all those conducting research under the auspices of AdventHealth Orlando including non-employees such as volunteers and students, Research Services employees, IRB members, and Senior Administration related to research complete a conflict of interest disclosure annually.
 There is also a COI training requirement which must be updated every four years.
 Please scroll down to download documents.